takezoe/amateras-modeler/README.md

 History
 --------
+### 2020/11/11 - AmaterasModeler 2.0.5

+- include table description into DDL when generating using MS SQL dialect

 ### 2020/11/10 - AmaterasModeler 2.0.4

-- add description into DDL when generating using MS SQL dialect
+- include column description into DDL when generating using MS SQL dialect

 ### 2020/10/18 - AmaterasModeler 2.0.0